programminggithub1/My_Programs/Java/inheritance/README.md

 🤝 Contributing

 Pull requests are welcome.
 For major changes, please open an issue first.

 📜 License

-This project is open source and available under the MIT License.
+This project is open source and available under the MIT License